zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-extensions.md

 ---
 PermaID: 1000000
-Title: Entity Framework Extensions - Learn About new Bulk Extensions Methods
+Title: Entity Framework Extensions - Learn new Bulk Extensions Methods
 MetaDescription: Unlock the power of Entity Framework by understanding how you can use bulk operations in your project.
 Learn how to improve your saving performance dramatically.
-LastMod: 2023-02-22
+LastMod: 2025-06-19
 Tags: third-party-library
 ---

-# Entity Framework Extensions: Discover About new Bulk Extensions Methods
+# Entity Framework Extensions: Discover new Bulk Extensions Methods
 ## Definition

-**Entity Framework Extensions** is a library that dramatically improves EF performances by using bulk and batch operations.
+**Entity Framework Extensions** is a library that dramatically improves EF performance by using bulk and batch operations.

-People using this library often report performance enhancement by 50x times and more!
+People using this library often report performance enhancement by 50 times and more!

 ```csharp
 // Easy to use